subzero5544/settings-drawer/README.md

 # settings-dropdown
 this is just a simple UI tweak that i think some might like.

-Basically, it puts the options like "squash system messages," "reasoning effort," etc., and puts them into a collapsible drawer/dropdown like the others around it.
+Basically, it puts the settings/checkboxes like "squash system messages," "reasoning effort," etc., and puts them into a collapsible drawer/dropdown like the others around it.

 below is an example of how it works.